AdobeDocs/commerce-operations.en/help/_includes/reference/cli/commerce.md

 ### `--git-style`

-Style output similar to "git ls-tree"
+Style output similar to &quot;git ls-tree&quot;
 -  Default: `false`
 -  Does not accept a value